cca/cca_invenio/notes/develop.md

 Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you have to by-pass.

-The super admin is vault@cca.edu with password "password", this comes from app_data/users.yaml.
-You may need to `invenio users activate vault@cca.edu` the admin account.
+The super admin is archive@cca.edu with password "password", this comes from app_data/users.yaml.
+You may need to `invenio users activate archive@cca.edu` the admin account.

 ## Theme & Templates